ManoranjanSriramagiri/XAd/ReadMe.md

 	3. build.sh -p
 		a.
 Runs with default parallelization of 5
 	4. build.sh -p <value>
 		a.
-Runs with default parallelization of equal to value.
+Runs with parallelization of equal to value.
 #Sample screenshots <br />
  Folder Structure